idyll-lang/idyll-multipage-example/README.md

 ## Dependencies

 You can install custom dependencies on a per-post basis by running `npm install <package-name> --save` in the post directory.
-Note that any collaborators will also need to add the dependency by running `npm install` after pulling your changes to also download the package locally.
+Note that any collaborators will also need download the package locally by running `npm install` after pulling the changes.

 # Known limitations